-- 3. U. T. Austin: Policy Re Number of Regular Season Football Games (19-M-69). --By telephone ballot on Saturday, January 31, 1970, approval was given to the recommendation of the Athletic Council of The University of Texas at Austin (processed through appropriate channels) that for the foreseeable future The University of Texas at Austin schedule not more than 10 regular season football games. - 4.
+- 3. U. T. Austin: Policy Re Number of Regular Season Football Games (19-M-69). --The policy adopted by telephone ballot on January 31, 1970, that in the foreseeable future the number of regular season football games to be played by The University of Texas at Austin be not more than ten was referred to the Academic and Developmental Affairs Committee.
+This policy and other football matters of U. T. Austin were considered when the policy with respect to the number of games at The University of Texas at Arlington and The University of Texas at El Paso was considered.
+See Page 17 - 4.
 U. T. Austin: 1969-70 Golf and Track Schedules and Additional Baseball Games (20-M-69). --Upon the recommendation of the administration, the following schedules for golf and track at The University of Texas at Austin were adopted for 1969-70: